igorvgp/DS-clustering-ecommerce-insiders/README.md

 - <p align="justify"> <b> Exploratory Data Analysis (EDA) </b>: Exploring the data in order to analyze the characteristics of the clusters and look for useful business insights.

 - <p align="justify"> <b> Model Deployment </b>: Model deployment through aws resources (S3, EC2 and RDS). </p>

+- <p align="justify"> <b> Model Monitoring </b>: Dashboard developed with Google Looker Studio to visualize the clusters and its main matrics.
+It can be accessed by clicking [here](https://datastudio.google.com/reporting/eadfbbd6-cc94-4d26-bd73-c642687f60fb/page/uj6AD?s=m6A3oybLvPw).</p>

 ## 4.2.
 Tools and techniques used:
 - Python 3.9.13